 Both are Registered Architects, and first collided as graduates of the M.Arch studio at Cranbrook Academy of Art.

-The work of this practice is collaborative.
+The work of this practice is reflective of the talent and dedication of many people.
 Current and past MATTER team members are:

 Elizabeth Beecherl, Chelsea Crisafulli, Ken Kinoshita, Parker B Lee, Christopher Malloy, Karina Moya, Sean Barbe

-John Brandes, Christine Chang, Danae Colomer, Geraldo Danneman, Hannes Decanq, Duff DuFresne, Shawn Faulkner, Paul Freudenburg, Lindsey Jones, Ryan Kahen, Ina Ko, Emily Mak, Bahare Nadjafi, Devin Rutz, Julia Scholzen, Julia Torres, Takuya Toyama, Samuel Weston, Eri Yamagata
+John Brandes, Christine Chang, Danae Colomer, Geraldo Danneman, Hannes Decanq, Duff DuFresne, Shawn Faulkner, Paul Freudenburg, Del Hardin Hoyle, Lindsey Jones, Ryan Kahen, Ina Ko, Emily Mak, Bahare Nadjafi, Devin Rutz, Julia Scholzen, Julia Torres, Takuya Toyama, Samuel Weston, Eri Yamagata

 And many others who have joined us on specific competition and fabrication teams.